With Tropical Storm Henri approaching there are certain things that everyone can do to be as prepared as possible should a storm hit the region.

 During an outage:

 - If your area is without power, or you see any downed wires, call Groton Utilities at (860) 446-4000.
 Call us if you see damage to electrical equipment, or anything out of the ordinary such as trees or branches on wires.
 Do not go near any wires.
-Even a downed wire may be dangerous.
+Downed wires can be very dangerous.

 - Keep refrigerators and freezers closed.
 Contents should be safe for at least 24 hours.
 Turn off your appliances.
 When power is restored, turn them back on gradually.

 - Don’t worry.
-We respond to outages immediately and continue to work until all customers have power.
+We respond to outages as soon as it is safe and continue to work until all customers have power.
 Once you’ve called, please resist the temptation to call back.
 However, if your neighbors have their electricity back and you’re still out, you should call again.
 In the case of a full hurricane, your patience would certainly be most appreciated.

 For more information see the State of Connecticut Guide to Emergency Preparation.